 This implicit process is controlled by the limbic system, which is sometimes referred to as the emotional brain.
 As a result, many of our decisions are made unconsciously and are based on emotion.

 We have gut reactions in three seconds or less.
-In fact, emotions process sensory input in only one-fifth the time our conscious, cognitive brain takes to assimilate that same input.
+Emotions process sensory input in only one-fifth of the time our conscious, cognitive brain takes to assimilate that same input.
 Quick emotional processing also happens with cascading impact.
-Our emotional reaction to a stimulus resounds more loudly in our brain than does our rational response, triggering the action to follow.– Dan Hill, Author, Emotionomics: Leveraging Emotions for Business Success
+Our emotional reaction to a stimulus resounds more loudly in our brain than does our rational response, triggering the action to follow.

-When a shopper decides to buy from you, they have often made the decision before their conscious mind is even aware of it.
-Based on millions of cues, they have decided that your product is a fit for them at that moment in time.
+When a customer decides to buy from you, they have often decided before their conscious mind is even aware of it.
+Based on millions of cues, they have determined that your product is a fit for them at that moment in time.

 Want to go more in-depth on this topic?
 Here’s a recorded webinar that digs deeper with more examples of how to speak to your shoppers’ emotional motivations.

-The trouble for most marketers is that it is very difficult to:
+The trouble for most marketers is that it is tough to: